 As of February 21, 2022, users must sign in to Grants.gov with Login.gov credentials.
 With the recent changes to the Grants.gov login process, many users may have questions about creating and linking a Grants.gov account with Login.gov.
 This blog post aims to address the new steps required to create a Grants.gov account and link it with a Login.gov account.

 Note: This blog post was originally published September 14th, 2021 and updated on March 10th, 2022

-Federal grant applicants who are registered with the System for Award Management (SAM) are assigned a Unique Entity Identifier (UEI) that will phase out the nine-character Data Universal Numbering System (DUNS) Number in April 2022.Continue reading How to Find an Applicant’s UEI Within Grants.gov
+Federal grant applicants who are registered with the System for Award Management (SAM) are assigned a Unique Entity Identifier (UEI) that will phase out the nine-character Data Universal Numbering System (DUNS) Number on April 4, 2022.Continue reading How to Find an Applicant’s UEI Within Grants.gov

 Sometimes applicants have questions about the specific requirements for a funding opportunity.
 For example, they might seek a clarification about what should be included in a budget narrative.
 Or they may have trouble accessing the full Funding Opportunity Announcement (FOA) electronically.

 When questions like these arise, applicants should reach out to the Grantor Contact listed near the bottom of the Synopsis tab on the FOA (called the View Grant Opportunity page in Grants.gov).Continue reading How to Find the Grantor Contact Information on a Funding Opportunity

 Grants.gov offers a wide range of help-focused resources – both for existing applicant users and for potential applicants new to Grants.gov.Continue reading How to Get Help When Using the Grants.gov System